Chief Public Health Officer

 The Chief Public Health Officer is responsible for overseeing all aspects of the city’s public health department, including public health planning, service delivery, and regulatory activities.

 Public Health Nursing

-Susan Breen, MS, RN, Director of Public Health Nursing
+Susan Breen, MS, RN, Senior Director of Public Health Nursing Services

 The Public Health Nursing Program focuses on communicable disease prevention and control, including response to new health threats such as pandemic flu, SARS, and bioterrorism.
 Services include a tuberculosis program, annual flu clinics, disease investigation and follow up, and health education for residents, workers, and businesses.